A-kasse - Unemployment insurance

 So the a-kasse can give you time to look for the right job, pay your bills - and in fact help you to find a job.

-An "A-kasse" is a private association, but the most of the money you pay for membership, the A-kasse transfer to The Danish State.
-If you get unemployed you do not receive money from the "A-kasse" but from the Danish State.
+An "A-kasse" is a private association, but the most of the money you pay for membership, is transfered by the A-kasse to The Danish State.

 Many Danes are in addition to membership of an A-kasse also member of an Trade Union.

-Also Trade union membership is (like membership of an A-kasse) voluntary in Denmark, but in 2019 about 68% of danish workers at all levels of employment is member of a Union.
+Also Trade union membership is (like membership of an A-kasse) voluntary in Denmark, but in 2023 about 68% of danish workers at all levels of employment are members of a Union.

 Traditionally many danes have choosen to be member of an Union that covers their professional field.

-In Denmark we have the traditional Trade Unions like 3F, Dansk Metal og HK, but the last 10-15 years the so called "Yellow" Unions have experienced a rise in number of members.
+In Denmark we have the traditional Trade Unions like 3F, Dansk Metal and HK, but the last 10-15 years the so called "Yellow" Unions have experienced a rise in number of members.